ErrorTzy/writings/notes/Casation_And_Explanation/Notes.md

 Problem for RMS: There may be some unexpected information that would change the confidence value; For example, my funeral is happening at Monday is going to change the confidence whether I survived after the surgery, but it should not be included in the explanation of whether I will survive the surgery.
 Therefore we have to define "relevant evidence"

+(restated below)

+**Problem (Irrelevant information)**: I lived to be 31 explains I lived to be 30?

 Another problem: tieing explanation to our background knowledge sounds off

+**Greater problem**: In some context, some explanation *cannot be* prediction.
+Therefore, the Hempelian project that prediction=explanation failed.

+For example, John Jones gets paresis because he had untreated syphilis, and 30% chance of syphilis develops paresis, and the only way to get paresis is to have syphilis.
+But this is not a prediction.

 ### Pragmatics of Explanation